Railway Ministry modifies guidelines for Shramik special trains

 New Delhi, May 11: The Ministry of Railways has modified the guidelines on the movement of stranded persons by the Shramik Special trains.

-The ministry said that the trains will now have up to 3 stoppage in the destination state.
-Further the train capacity should be equal to the number of sleeper berths on the train, the Ministry also said.
+The ministry said that the trains will now have up to three stoppages in the destination state.
+Further, the train capacity should be equal to the number of sleeper berths on the train, the Ministry also said.

 Earlier, the Ministry of Home Affairs had told states to provide all assistance in the movement of migrant workers in buses and Shramik special trains.